ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 ![File Manager Listing](_images/cp_file-manager-listing.png)

 The File Listing is where your files are displayed based on your current view options.
-When using the All Files link, all files uploaded to your site will be available for display.
+When using the All Files link, all files uploaded to your site will be displayed.
 When selecting a single Upload Directory from the sidebar, only files uploaded to that Upload Directory will be displayed.

 ### View Options

-The File Manager offers multiple view options to adjust what and how files are displayed in the file list.
+The File Manager offers multiple view options, and allows you to adjust the files and the related data to be displayed in the file list.

-View options can be set per Upload Directory or the All Files view, and are automatically saved for each user and persists as you use the filters or use pagination.
+View options can be set per Upload Directory as well as on the All Files view, and are automatically saved for each user and persists as you use the filters or pagination.

 #### List View